awsugblr/awsugblr/src/pages/blog/2021-02-14-feb-meetup-cloudformation.md

 - [iCal/Outlook/ICS](https://www.meetup.com/awsugblr/events/276066945/ical/Feb+2021+Meetup%253A+Know+the+magic+of+AWS+CloudFormation.ics)

-### Recording and the Presentation
+### Livestream and the Recording

-The meetup will be streamed live on YouTube and we will share the link soon.
+The meetup will be livestreamed on [Youtube](https://www.youtube.com/watch?v=lG-8JV-aXqI).
+Join us, ask your questions and clear your doubts!

+The video recording will also be available on the same link.

+`youtube: lG-8JV-aXqI`

 ## Join the community